EXPLAINER: Why countries are halting the AstraZeneca shot - WTMJ

 “We must always err on the side of caution, which is why it is sensible to press the pause button now as a precaution,” said Hugo de Jonge, the Dutch health minister.

 On Monday, Norwegian doctors announced that one of the people hospitalized after getting the AstraZeneca vaccine had died.
-After saying last week they would continue with the vaccine, German officials said Monday they would suspend its use after new reports of problems, based on the advice from its medicines regulator.
-French President Emmanuel Macron said France too would suspend its use while Spanish authorities said they were reviewing the situation.
+After saying last week they would continue with the vaccine, German officials said Monday they would suspend its use after fresh reports of new problems, based on the advice from its medicines regulator.
+French President Emmanuel Macron said France too would suspend its use and Italy said soon after it too would stop using the shot.
+Spanish authorities said they were reviewing the situation.

-In response to the suspensions of its vaccine, AstraZeneca said it had carefully reviewed the data on 17 million people who received doses across Europe.
+In response to the suspensions of its vaccine, AstraZeneca said it had carefully reviewed the data on 17 million people who received doses across Europe and found there were 37 cases of people who developed blood clots.
 It said there was “no evidence of an increased risk” of blood clots in any age group or gender in any country.

+“This is much lower than would be expected to occur naturally in a general population of this size and is similar across other licensed COVID-19 vaccines,” the company said.

 IS THERE ANY PROOF THE VACCINE IS RESPONSIBLE?